Global Village unveils Season 27 entertainment line-up

 PHOTO

 Back by popular demand and turning Global Village into the hottest jazz club in town Putting on the Glitz returns to enthral music lovers with groovy notes and spirited cheers.
-Britannia, London Calling will take you through a whirlwind of nostalgic numbers from the swinging sixties through punk rock to the trend-setting tunes of today.
+If you love all things cool Britannia, London Calling will take you through a whirlwind of nostalgic numbers from the swinging sixties through punk rock to the trend-setting tunes of today.

-Loud House, a big Bollywood celebration featuring an eccentric set of characters in a hilarious soap-opera style show, will serve up laughter in all its dysfunctional glory.
+If you thought your family was crazy, wait till you enter Loud House, a big Bollywood celebration featuring an eccentric set of characters in a hilarious soap-opera style show, who will serve up laughter in all its dysfunctional glory.
 Skyline will provide a vibrant sensory showcase of music, style, dance and light which will transport the audience straight to the heart of Bollywood at night.

-Global Village will continue to bring some of the world’s best talent, performing a range of mesmerising spectacles.
+Global Village will continue to bring some of the world’s best talent, performing a range of mesmerising spectacles during Season 27.
 Straight from the stage of America’s Got Talent, V.Unbeatable – the extremely talented dance crew from Mumbai got the golden buzzer not once but twice before winning The Champions title in 2020.
 The crew will guest star on the Main Stage from January 4 for just one month - this stunning live performance will not be one to be missed.

 Another Global Village favourite has also recently gained AGT fame, Philippine troupe Urban Crew.
 These flyers of the south, as they like to be known, will take centre-stage again in Season 27, having received unprecedented love and support from audiences in Season 26.
 Known to defy gravity with their contagious energy and unrivalled acrobatic skills, the group is currently competing in this year’s America’s Got Talent, before they fly right back to Dubai to entertain Global Village guests again this season.